FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Definition:

-The trial forwarding ratio is a dimensionless floating point value.
+The Trial Forwarding Ratio is a dimensionless floating point value.
 It MUST range between 0.0 and 1.0, both inclusive.
-It is calculated by dividing the number of frames successfully forwarded by the SUT by the total number of frames expected to be forwarded during the trial
+It is calculated by dividing the number of frames successfully forwarded by the SUT by the total number of frames expected to be forwarded during the trial.

 Discussion:

-For most traffic profiles, "expected to be forwarded" means "intended to get transmitted from Tester towards SUT".
+For most Traffic Profiles, "expected to be forwarded" means "intended to get transmitted from Tester towards SUT".

+TODO: ^ Should we REQUIRE the report to define that if different?

-Trial forwarding ratio MAY be expressed in other units (e.g. as a percentage) in the test report.
+Trial Forwarding Ratio MAY be expressed in other units (e.g. as a percentage) in the test report.

 Note that, contrary to loads, frame counts used to compute